jasperan/data-in-ai-revolution/README.md

 The repo now ships with a full-screen Textual workspace for browsing the workshop, launching labs, and checking your local environment.

+It now has a richer inspector too: result counts, quick facts, highlights, command previews, and clearer next-step hints live beside the selected resource.

 If you install the package outside a clone, the app falls back to a bundled copy of the workshop assets automatically.

 ### Access the system